gol3tron/gol3tron.github.io/_posts/2022-03-19-github-latex.md

 #### What is $$\LaTeX$$?

 $$\LaTeX$$ is an elegant language for typesetting and is particularly useful for mathematical expressions.
 It has a very straightforward and easy to learn process that will have you writing the most complex equations on a computer with ease in no time!

+Initially, I was quite surprised to learn that github pages doesnt support $$\LaTeX$$ typesetting out of the box (since GitLab does), but it turns out not to be terribly difficult to get working with a little tinkering.
+There are other ways to do this, by using TeX to image converters, etc, but I find these to be... not as elegant (nor as convenient) as writing TeX directly into markdown files (as one would do in GitLab environments).

 In this case, I'm using [MathJax](https://www.mathjax.org) and [Kramdown](https://kramdown.gettalong.org), which are compatible with [Jekyll](https://jekyllrb.com).

-#### How do I do it in Jekyll/github pages?
+#### How do I do this using Jekyll/github pages?

 Pretty simple, it turns out!
 You need to do the following...